LiteLDev/LeviLamina/docs/main/contents/api_reference/protocol.md

 ## Overview

-The `ll::protocol` API provides typed, negotiated payload exchange between the supported dedicated-server and remote- client targets.
+The `ll::protocol` API provides typed, negotiated payload exchange between the supported dedicated-server and client targets.
 It combines mod-owned wire identities, bounded codecs, login-time capability negotiation, revocable sessions, typed payload dispatch, and server fan-out.

 Payload declarations and codecs are common API.
 Session acquisition and some send operations are target-specific.
 Include the common surface with: